jennguyen1/nhuyhoa/_posts/2015-10-30-Linux-Commands.md

   * `tr -d 'aeiou'` delete specific characters
 * `uniq` for unique values
 * `sort` sorting
-* `echo` repeat your own text, can pipe into files
 * `wc` word counts
 * `cut` cuts out selected portions of each line from each file and writes to standard output
 * `paste` merges lines of files together